iShqfty/Stryke-IL2CPP-Template/README.md

 <br/>

 # 3 - Guide Of Template
-In these next sections I will be describing to you what is inside of this template, and how you can use it to create hacks, including the classes, functionality, etc. There are also comments scattered throughout to help you understand along the way, sort of like tooltips.
+In these next sections I will be describing to you what is inside of this template, and how you can use it to create modifications, including the classes, functionality, etc. There are also comments scattered throughout to help you understand along the way, sort of like tooltips.
 <br/>
 <b>SDK</b>
 <br/>